-Ahead of Range’s upcoming Meetup on remote hiring, I sat down for a quick chat with one of our panelists, Joe Cheung.
+Ahead of Range’s Meetup on remote hiring, I sat down for a quick chat with one of our panelists, Joe Cheung.
 Is the future of work remote?
 According to Joe, it’s already here.
 In this interview, we dig into when remote hiring makes sense for a company, how to actually source remote candidates, how to hire the right team members, and much more.

 Michael: To provide a bit of context for our readers, can you share a little about your background and how you landed in your role at Craft Venture?